iblech/lets-play-agda/Padova2025/ComputationalContent/Intro.lagda.md

 inference of classical mathematics, but we do not use the law of excluded middle ($A \vee \neg A$), we do not use the law of double negation elimination ($\neg\neg A \Rightarrow A$) and we do not use the axiom of choice.
-But on the other hand we also do not postulate their negations, instead we remain neutrally agnostic about those principles.
+But on the other hand we also do not postulate their negations: Instead we remain neutrally agnostic about those principles.
 Hence every constructive proof is also a valid classical proof.
+(Amazingly, a specific kind of converse holds as well, but not in a literal sense.)

 Constructive mathematics has a couple of unique features:

 * Constructive proofs are more informative.
-For instance, constructively we may not establish that an equation has a solution by merely verifying that it is impossible for the equation to not have a solution.
+For instance, constructively we are not allowed to establish that an equation has a solution by merely verifying that it is impossible for the equation to not have a solution.
 Instead, a constructive proof of existence needs to provide a witness, i.e. a pair of a value and a witness that the value indeed solves the equation.